Verdraks/TechSearchLocalMultiplayer/Assets/Readme.txt

 	    the "destructor can move and jump

 - Aim: reach next level by travel the level until find the blue object
+- To join, press Button South or Space, game start when two player are connected

 -controls:
 	"Creator":